cloudflare/cloudflare-docs/content/load-balancing/_partials/_pool-create.md

 {{<Aside type="note" header="Note">}}

-If your origin is pointing to [Cloudflare Pages](/pages/), you will need to fill in the host header field with the project URL for it to resolve correctly.
+If your origin is pointing to [Cloudflare Pages](/pages/), you will need to fill in the host header field with the project domain for it to resolve correctly.

 {{</Aside>}}